Quality, Kentucky

-Quality is an unincorporated community that is in Butler County, Kentucky, United States.
+Quality is an unincorporated community located in Butler County, Kentucky, United States.

 Quality has been noted for its unusual place name.

 Geography

 Quality is located in the southwestern portion of Butler County just north of the Logan County line.
 The community is located around the junction of Kentucky State Routes 106 and 1153.
 The community is located about 9 mi south of Rochester, and 11 mi northeast of Lewisburg.

 Post office

 The community's post office operated from 1853 to 1995.
 It originally operated with zip code 42268.